ViolaFerretti/Thermoelectric_Materials/README.md

 # 3. Start
 ## 3.1 Select the model
 ### Single-parabolic-band model
 The single-parabolic-band model assumes that only one band participates in the charge transport.
 This assumption can be justied in materials with relatively large band gaps (with respect to the targeted operational temperature range).
-SPB modeling has been employed successfully in many material systems like $Mg_2(Si,Sn)$, $ZnSb$, $Bi_2Te_3$ and $PbTe$.
+S-parabolic-band modeling has been employed successfully in many material systems like $Mg_2(Si,Sn)$, $ZnSb$, $Bi_2Te_3$ and $PbTe$.
 A single band is, of course, not enough to capture the complete picture of the material when more than one majority carrier band and/or minority carrier bands are contributing substantially to charge transport.
 However, in the case of a highly doped sample single-parabolic-band model is a correct description over the entire temperature range.

-To apply this model, write "SBMP" (the first three letter distinguish between Single-Band Model and Double-Band Model, and the last one selects the approximation, being either Parabolic or of Dirac type) in the first window of the graphic interface.
+To apply this model, write "SBMP" (the first three letter distinguish between Single-Band Model and Double-Band Model, and the last one selects the approximation, being either Parabolic or of Dirac type) in the first window of the graphic user interface.

 ### Double-parabolic-band model
 The single-band model is not sufficient to describe moderately or lightly doped materials, for which a double-band model is required, being the simplest and, in most cases, sufficient improvement.
 A very promising class of materials, is that of members of $Mg_2X$ (with $X = Si$, $Ge$, $Sn$) and their solid solutions, which can be correctly described by the double-parabolic-band model.

-To apply this model, write "DBMP" in the first window of the graphic interface.
+To apply this model, write "DBMP" in the first window of the graphic user interface.

 ### Double-Dirac-band model
 A lot of research efforts and grants have especially been invested on the 2D materials whose electronic structure can be modeled by the Dirac Hamiltonian, or the so-called 2D Dirac materials.